Co-curricular

 Active student participation within the performing arts is encouraged by a dedicated team of teaching staff who provide a range of co-curricular performance opportunities.

-There are several events, performances and large-scale productions offered each academic year, and all students with a passion for the arts are welcome to be involved.
+Several events, performances, and large-scale productions are offered each academic year, and all students with a passion for the arts are welcome to participate.

-Our school production takes place every second year and gives students across all year levels an opportunity to perform.
+Our school production gives students across all year levels an opportunity to perform.
 Whether they sing, dance, act, play an instrument or like to work backstage, students are encouraged to be part of the production team.

-Our major productions such as Grease and Little Shop of Horrors have entertained audiences of more than 800 people over three nights.
+Our major productions have entertained audiences of more than 800 people over three nights.
 The school production provides a fabulous opportunity for students to showcase their talents.

 Ensemble